Starlite & Campbell

-We chatted with Simon and Suzy on how they’ve been using the Tempest:
+We chatted with Suzy and Simon about how they’ve been using the Tempest and Prophet-5:

-We were looking for the finest drum machine on the market and the Tempest was really the only choice.
+We first bought the Tempest as we were looking for the finest drum machine on the market and its pedigree made it the only choice.
 Not only did it have the finest sounds available but they can be edited to a very fine level of detail.
-It was also very important that it could be used in a live performance environment.
-Simon had used a lot of Sequential and Roger Linn drum instruments in the past and he has a great amount of respect for Roger and Dave.
+Simon had used a lot of Sequential and Roger Linn drum instruments in the past and has a great amount of respect for Roger and Dave.

-What’s one of your favorite things about it?
+What’s one of your favorite things about them?

 Any interesting tricks or techniques you’d like to share?